bgplab/bgplab/docs/lb/1-ebgp.md

 * Execute **netlab up** ([device requirements](#req))
 * Log into your router (RTR) with **netlab connect rtr** and verify that the IP addresses and the EBGP sessions are properly configured.

-!!! warning
-    This lab exercise requires _netlab_ release 1.6.4 or later.

 ## Configuration Tasks

 Most BGP implementations have nerd knobs that change the EBGP load-balancing behavior: